Bastille Day military parade: Local parades

 French Air Force riflemen in Rochefort.

 1st Tirailleurs of Épinal regiment displaying late 19th century uniforms for Bastille Day in Strasbourg.

 Cynotechnical unit of the Marseille Naval Fire Battalion during the military parade of 14 July 2012 in Marseille, with a decorated dog.

+European Union in Bastille Day military parade of 2014 in Paris, France.

+Serbian and British armies in Bastille Day military parade of 2013 in Paris, France.

 Russian and Mexican sailors during the military parade of 14 July 2012 in Brest.

 7th Battalion of the Chasseurs Alpins during Bastille Day parade in Lyon.

+Serbian National Guard in Bastille Day military parade of 2014 in Paris, France.

+England and Italy guard armies in Bastille Day military parade of 2014 in Paris, France.